AlperAcarAI/FiloAPIapp/replit.md

 This is a full-stack API management system built with a modern tech stack.
 The application allows users to manage API definitions, track their status, and monitor their performance.
 It features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

+**New Security Features (January 2025):**
+- JWT-based authentication system with user registration and login
+- API Key protection for all test endpoints
+- Secure test environment with dual authentication layers
+- User session management with token validation

 ## User Preferences

 Preferred communication style: Simple, everyday language.